CreeperZzz/arm-command/docs/report.md

 - Tedious/hard setup process
 - Need of a wearable device

-## 3. Novelty & Rationale

-### Approach
+### Novelty
-Integration of camera and Lidar (tof sensor) to compute direction in which the user is pointing and then interacting with smart devices.
+- Integration of camera and Lidar (tof sensor) to compute direction in which the user is pointing and then interacting with smart devices.
 - No need of wearable device
 - No need to call the names every devices

-## 4. Potential Impact
+### Potential Impact
 - Instead of voice control, gesture control will be the major method to control home devices because it’s convenient and smooth.
 - People with speech disabilities can also use this solution to control smart home devices if adapted to detect gestures

-## 5. Challenges
 ### Challenges:
 - Precision of tof sensor detection, the accuracy of 3d metrics
 - The model precision to detect human skeletons